-The second part of the class proposes three selected topics: how international courts and tribunals, such as the International Court of Justice, aim at settling disputes; the use of force in international law with a focus on current issues such as the Syrian crisis and the Afghan crisis; business and human rights in the context of international law.
+The second part of the class proposes three selected topics: how international courts and tribunals, such as the International Court of Justice, aim at settling disputes; the use of force in international law with a focus on current issues such as the Ukraine war; business and human rights in the context of international law.

 Selected chapters of Malcolm Shaw, International Law (Cambridge University Press, 9th edition, 2021).